rethinkdb/rethinkdb-rs/1-reql-language/guide/python.md

 __Note:__ Currently, the Python driver is not thread-safe.
 Each thread or multiprocessing PID should be given its own connection object.

-The RethinkDB Python driver includes support for asynchronous connections using Tornado.
+The RethinkDB Python driver includes support for asynchronous connections using Tornado and Twisted.
 Read the [asynchronous connections][ac] documentation for more information.

-[ac]: /docs/async-connections/#python-and-tornado
+[ac]: /docs/async-connections/#python-with-tornado-or-twisted